 Of the current total of 65 members, more than 80 percent are companies within the domestic industry, split roughly between producers and service/supply companies.

 Each year, the SWC holds one or two open technology transfer workshops where the results of the research are presented to the industry.
 The SWC also publishes a newsletter on its website and highlights specific projects in other DOE publications.
-A complete listing and abstracts for all of the funded projects, as well as other SWC information, are available online at http://www.energy.psu.edu/swc [external site].
+A complete listing and final reports for all of the funded projects can be found in the Final Report Files attached below.

 Impact Stripper wells contribute to the economy by supporting employment in smaller communities throughout the United States, and by helping to avoid an even greater transfer of American wealth overseas in return for imported oil.
 Because most stripper wells are operated by small companies in communities far from major cities, the economic benefits from stripper production remain focused at the regional or local level.
 The IOGCC estimates that for every $1 of stripper oil or gas production, $1.01734 of economic activity is created.
 About 10 American jobs are dependent on each million dollars of stripper production.